smonn/validator-fns/README.md

 # validator-fns

+> Note that this package is still in alpha stages and the API might change before the final 1.0.0 release.

 Minimal async validation library that aims to be below 5 kB minified and with no external dependencies.
 Does not include localized error messages.

 ## Install